rpokemon/PokeFacts/README.md

 ### Requirements to run

-Requires PRAW and Python 3.
+Requires PRAW, Python 3, and psutil.
 Using the latest versions is recommended.
 If you'd like to test it out for yourself, you'll need to configure the `PokeFacts/Config.py` and create a `PokeFacts/Secrets.py` file containing two variables: `PASSWORD` and `APP_SECRET` which are respectively the reddit